jh3nd3rs0n/jargyle/src/site/markdown/userguide/server-configuration.md

     --enter-chaining-ssl-trust-store-pass
 ```

-<a id="enabling-dtls-for-udp-traffic-between-the-server-and-the-other-socks-server"></a>
+<a id="enabling-dtls-layered-udp-traffic-between-the-server-and-the-other-socks-server"></a>
-### Enabling DTLS for UDP Traffic Between the Server and the Other SOCKS Server
+### Enabling DTLS-layered UDP Traffic Between the Server and the Other SOCKS Server

-You can enable DTLS for UDP traffic between the server and the other SOCKS
+You can enable DTLS-layered UDP traffic between the server and the other SOCKS
 server under the following condition:

 -   The other SOCKS server accepts DTLS connections.

-By default, DTLS for UDP traffic between the server and the other SOCKS server is
+By default, DTLS-layered UDP traffic between the server and the other SOCKS
-disabled.
-To enable DTLS for UDP traffic between the server and the other SOCKS
+server is disabled.
+To enable DTLS-layered UDP traffic between the server and
-server, you will need to have the setting `chaining.dtls.enabled` set to
+the other SOCKS server, you will need to have the setting
-`true`.
-In addition, you will need to have the setting
+`chaining.dtls.enabled` set to `true`.
+In addition, you will need to have the
-`chaining.dtls.trustStoreFile` to specify the other SOCKS server's key
+setting `chaining.dtls.trustStoreFile` to specify the other SOCKS server's key
 store file used as a trust store (this file would need to be created by Java's
 keytool utility).
 Also, you will need to have the setting
-`chaining.dtls.trustStorePassword` to specify the password for the other
+`chaining.dtls.trustStorePassword` to specify the password for the other SOCKS
-SOCKS server's trust store file.
+server's trust store file.

 API example: